 An important determinant of future energy consumption is the projected number of households.
-Base year estimates for 2009 are derived from the U.S. Energy Information Administration's (EIA) Residential Energy Consumption Survey (RECS) (Table 4.1).
-The projection for occupied households is done separately for each Census division.
-It is based on the combination of the previous year's surviving stock with projected housing starts provided by the NEMS Macroeconomic Activity Module.
-The Housing Stock Submodule assumes a constant survival rate (the percentage of households which are present in the current projection year, which were also present in the preceding year) for each type of housing unit: 99.7% for single-family units, 99.5% for multifamily units, and 96.6% for mobile home units.
+Base-year estimates for 2009 are derived from the U.S. Energy Information Administration's Residential Energy Consumption Survey (RECS) (Table 4.1).
+The number of occupied households is projected separately for each Census division and comprises the previous year's surviving stock as well as housing starts provided by the NEMS Macroeconomic Activity Module.
+The Housing Stock Submodule assumes a constant survival rate (the percentage of households that are present in the current projection year, which were also present in the preceding year) for each type of housing unit: 99.7% for single-family units, 99.5% for multifamily units, and 96.6% for mobile home units.